iayushanand/call2code/README.md

 - Smart reminders for planting and harvesting
 - Seasonal activity scheduling
 - Growth tracking and milestone alerts

-#### 🤖 **AI Chat Assistant**
-- 24/7 agricultural support in local languages
-- Instant answers to farming questions
-- Expert advice on crop diseases and pest control
-- Personalized recommendations based on location and crop type

 ## 🎯 Impact & Benefits